WezYoung/SEmethodsCoursework/use-cases/use-case-7.md

 ### Goal in Context

-As a *User* I want to *produce a report on people, people living in cities, and people not living in cities in each continent/region/country.* so that *I meet the demands of the organisation*
+As a *Statistic Analyst* I want to *produce a report on people, people living in cities, and people not living in cities in each continent/region/country.* so that *I meet the demands of the organisation*

 ### Scope